thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 ## Output

-To configure the audit output you use a [Data Provider](https://github.com/thepirat000/Audit.NET#data-providers) that can be set per DbContext instance or globally.
+The audit events are stored using a Data Provider.
+You can use one of the available Data Providers or create your own.
+This can be set per `DbContext` instance or globally.
 Please refer to the [data providers](https://github.com/thepirat000/Audit.NET#data-providers) section on the Audit.NET documentation.

 ### Settings
 The following settings can be configured per DbContext or globally: